What is Prepping? (First Steps to Private Crisis Prevention)

 You can read a PDF on managing your medications and lots of information on medications in my article "Medications for Preppers – Your Home Pharmacy for a Crisis".

-A protected retreat is important for every prepper.
-This way, you can secure your own four walls against attacks or create an outdoor shelter.
+A protected retreat is essential for every prepper.
+This way, you can secure your four walls against attacks or create an outdoor shelter.

-Such a shelter is important when you need to flee.
+Such a shelter is critical when you need to flee.
 Prepare for this and make sure you have multiple escape routes.
 Experts call this Bugging Out.

 Reading tip: What does Bug Out mean? – 4 important words explained: BOP, BOB, BOV, BOL